laravel/docs/validation.md

 <a name="rule-prohibits"></a>
 #### prohibits:_anotherfield_,...

-If the field under validation is not missing or "empty", all fields in _anotherfield_ must be missing or "empty".
+If the field under validation is not missing or empty, all fields in _anotherfield_ must be missing or empty.
 A field is "empty" if it meets one of the following criteria:

 <div class="content-list" markdown="1">